ksemer/fairPRrec/README.md

 In the datasets provided we have done the forth mentioned preprocessing.
 In cases where nodes in the graph hadn't have group information we removed them from the graph.
 We have also kept only the largest weak component of each graph.

+#### Notebooks contain the code for exporting the plots and constructing the latex tables.
 ### Datasets:

 1. Blogs